aurora-multiphysics/achlys/docs/docs/introduction.md

 $$\require{asmath}$$
 # Achlys
-The Blue-Kite application aims to model macroscopic tritium transport processes through fusion materials using the MOOSE Finite Element Framework { moose_permann2020 } \cite{moose_multi_gaston2015} \cite{moose_ad_lindsay2021}.
-It sits amongst a small suite of similar codes (Red-kite most notably) differing in the precise scheme of equations it aims to solve; blue-kite is also distinct in implementing its own kernel, material, BC, and post-processor code instead of relying solely on the bare framework or standard modules distributed with MOOSE.
-Blue kite specifically implements a formulation of the Foster-McNabb equations presented by Hodille et al. \cite{HODILLE2015} and Delaporte et al. \cite{DELAPORTE2019} Benchmarking of blue-kite is currently being carried out against published computational and experimental results.
+The Achlys application aims to model macroscopic tritium transport processes through fusion materials using the MOOSE Finite Element Framework { moose_permann2020 } \cite{moose_multi_gaston2015} \cite{moose_ad_lindsay2021}.
+Achlys implements a formulation of the Foster-McNabb equations presented by Hodille et al. \cite{HODILLE2015} and Delaporte et al. \cite{DELAPORTE2019} Benchmarking of blue-kite is currently being carried out against published computational and experimental results.

-This document aims to present (i) the physical basis of the calculations being performed, (ii) the rationale underlying development decisions, and (iii) sufficient information on the set-up and execution of simulations through both discussion and example.
-Production releases of the code will be distributed as containerised images so installation will not be discussed here.
-\ref{eq:governing_equations_dm} \ref{eq:governing_equations_dc}

 # Governing Equations
 As detailed in Delaporte et al. \cite{DELAPORTE2019} following Hodille et al. \cite{HODILLE2015}, the system of governing diffusion-reaction equations with coupled transient heat conduction can be expressed as shown in Equations \ref{eq:governing_equations_dm} - \ref{eq:giverning_equations_T}.
 Note that Equations  \ref{eq:governing_equations_dm}  and \ref{eq:governing_equations_dc} are completely coupled, whereas the temperature dependence only acts one way.
 Temperature evolution itself can be evaluated entirely independently but the transport processes are highly temperature dependent.